zhao-stanley/concept_frontend/api-spec.md

 ---

-### POST /api/Tagging/removeAllTags
+## POST /api/Tagging/removeAllTags

 **Description:** Removes all tags associated with a specific item.

 **Requirements:**

-- item exists in Tags
+- `item` must exist in the Tags collection

 **Effects:**

-- remove item from Tags
+- Removes the item entry from the Tags collection

 **Request Body:**